BaizhouziYou/CreeperBoom/README.md

 ![logo](icon.png)

 A lightweight Fabric mod that allows players to drop their own heads when killed by a Charged Creeper.
+(Now it can control the behavior of Creepers after exploding)

 ![Minecraft Version](https://img.shields.io/badge/Minecraft-1.21.4-blue?style=flat-square)
 ![Loader](https://img.shields.io/badge/Loader-Fabric-orange?style=flat-square)